Installations of Acrylic Walk In Tubs – Environmentally Friendly Accessible Tiled Showers

 About Limited Lifetime Warranties on Walk-in tubs

 The standard manufacture warranty on a walk-in tub is two years.
 However, certain items like pumps, door seals or the tub structure may be extended past this period.
-Over the past number of years to justify higher pricing and remain competitive some companies are pushing Limited Lifetime Warranties ….(What is a Limited Lifetime Warranty? …click to read more).
-Read more..
+To justify higher prices and remain competitive some brands are pushing Limited Lifetime Warranties.
+Something you didn’t see prior to 2013-14.

 Tile is a friendlier choice for the environment and has been used for thousands of years for good reason!